viamrobotics/docs/docs/services/vision/mlmodel.md

    {{< /alert >}}

 2. After adding the camera, click the **Save** button in the top right corner of the page.
-3. Click on the test tab or navigate to the **CONTROL** tab, click on the vision service and select your camera and vision service and then click **Refresh**.
+3. Click on the **Test** area on the vision service configuration panel or navigate to the **CONTROL** tab, click on the vision service and select your camera and vision service and then click **Refresh**.
    The panel will show detections with bounding boxes around detections on the image.

 ![Blue boxes detected](/services/vision/detections.png)